argoproj/argo-cd/docs/operator-manual/server-commands/argocd-server.md

-      --client-key string                             Path to a client key file for TLS --cluster string                                The name of the kubeconfig cluster to use --connection-status-cache-expiration duration   Cache expiration for cluster/repo connection status (default 1h0m0s) --context string                                The name of the kubeconfig context to use --default-cache-expiration duration             Cache expiration default (default 24h0m0s) --dex-server string                             Dex server address (default "http://argocd-dex-server:5556")
+      --client-key string                             Path to a client key file for TLS --cluster string                                The name of the kubeconfig cluster to use --connection-status-cache-expiration duration   Cache expiration for cluster/repo connection status (default 1h0m0s) --content-security-policy value                 Set Content-Security-Policy header in HTTP responses to value.
+To disable, set to "". (default "frame-ancestors 'self';")
+      --context string                                The name of the kubeconfig context to use --default-cache-expiration duration             Cache expiration default (default 24h0m0s) --dex-server string                             Dex server address (default "http://argocd-dex-server:5556")